 The Purchasing Department shall prepare and submit written determination to the City Manager recommending either approval or disapproval of the petition.
-The City Manager and City Attorney for the City of College Park will review and issue a written decision on the protest as expeditiously as possible after receiving all relevant requested information from the state entity issuing officer, and suppliers documentation.
+The City Manager and City Attorney for the City of College Park will review and issue a written decision on the protest as expeditiously as possible after receiving all relevant documents.

-In the event that a solicitation, a sole source notice, or a consortia/cooperative notice is cancelled or amended by a procuring entitythe City prior to issuance of a decision, the protest will be deemed moot and no further action will be taken by the City of College Park regarding the protest.
+In the event that a solicitation, a sole source notice, or a consortia/cooperative notice is cancelled or amended by the City prior to issuance of a decision, the protest will be deemed moot and no further action will be taken by the City of College Park regarding the protest.

-The petitioner shall be furnished a copy of the decision and the final decision under this section shall be conclusive and shall represent the position of the City.
+The petitioner shall be furnished a copy of the decision and the final decision under this section shall be conclusive and shall represent the position of the City